cankalsoftware/react-portfolio-papa/README.md

 ## 7. Finalising Resume

-Once all the formatting and data input is finalised, run the command `npm start` and you'll see your resume on local host.
+Once all the formatting and data input is finalised, run the command `npm start` and you'll see your resume on local host. if you get error, you need to update the package.json file with

+"start": "react-scripts --openssl-legacy-provider start",

-Run the command `npm run init` to set up a new or existing npm package.
-Then run `npm install` and then finally run `npm run build`.
+Then finally run `npm run build`.
 This will create a dedicated build folder.

+To deploy on firebase

+$ npm install -g firebase-tools

+$ firebase login > will take you to log into yoru firebase account

+$ firebase init

+select hosting option and follow the screen options to login to firebase with pre created or new created location

+$ firebase deploy

 ## 8. Host Resume Online